 In the college classroom, lecture learning is absolutely prominent.
 Armbruster reported in 2000 that college students generally are spending some 80 percent of their class time with just listening to all sorts of lectures.
 Well, if giving lectures is seen as a professor’s sacred cow, then note-taking at lectures is a student’s ‘pet calf’, as remarked by Titsworth & Kiewra in 2001.

 The biggest problem here is that a student usually records incomplete, incorrect, or irrelevant notes.
 It is estimated that generally some 20 to 40 percent of a lecture’s key ideas are wasted this way (O’Donnell and Dansereau, 1993).
 Additionally, of what is not noted down at a lecture, some 80 percent will be completely forgotten after just 2 weeks.
+Really good note takers can make a great salary as court reporters.

 This demonstrates the vital importance of teaching proper note-taking skills as indicated by Boon in 1989.
 Ladas also found in 1980 that if there exists a significant gap between a student’s writing speed capacity and the lecture’s delivery speed, there will be a highly negative impact on how much information the student will record and remember.
 Also, the attention level, comprehension of the study material, and the concentration span will be dramatically affected.